Betty.

 Did he just say what I thought he said?

-My mind scrambled to process his words.
+My mind struggled to process his words.
 Surely, he was joking, or maybe he’d had a little too much wine at lunch.

-But no—his expression was calm, his tone as measured as ever.
+But no—his expression was calm, his tone as measured as ever, so he definitely knew what he was saying!

 "Are you going to say something?"
 His deep, smooth voice cut through my disbelief, dragging me back into reality.